BenMin1/BenMin1.github.io/README.md

 ### 3-D Creations in Blender
 - Models created for use in 3-D printing
--Dog head for robot
+- Dog head for robot
--School projects
+- School projects

 ### Gaming Accolades
 - Chess.com rating 1636 in Rapid and 2392 in Puzzles (99.1% percentile)